aws/aws-application-networking-k8s/docs/getstarted.md

    my-hotel   amazon-vpc-lattice               True      7d12h
    ```

-1. Create the Kubernetes HTTPRoute `rates` that can has path match routes to the `parking` service and `review` service (this could take about a few minutes)
+1. Create the Kubernetes HTTPRoute `rates` that can has path matches routing to the `parking` service and `review` service (this could take about a few minutes)
    ```bash
    kubectl apply -f examples/parking.yaml kubectl apply -f examples/review.yaml